 Talk to me about what you look for when you do hire because, you know, you've obviously assembled a team in the UK but also globally as well.
-What are some of the learnings that you've had on that?
-And what do you look for when you when you tell them?
+What are some of the learnings that you've had on that and what do you look for when you when you tell them?

-I think number one, as someone like what's really good people skills.
+I think number one is someone like was really good people skills.
 So being able to, build relationships because you do have to win a lot of people over.
 So that's a really big one is communication.
-So can you not just internally but can you communicate this to investors?
-Could I see you sitting down having a good conversation about, you know, what's happening.
+So can you not just internally, but can you communicate this to investors?
+Could I see you sitting down having a good conversation about, you know, what's happening?

-You do you have that sort of, level of present like presenting confidence.
-Because you do it is sometimes tough and you have to often when people have, you have to seek approval a lot.
-So you need to, you know, have that.
-You also need to be quite tough, like, you know, to be able to sort of, keep going.
+You do you have that sort of, level of prison like presenting confidence because you do it is sometimes tough.
+And you have to often when people say you have to seek approval a lot.
+So you need to you know, have that.
+You also need to be quite tough, like, you know, to be able to sort of keep going.

-So someone was good.
-Patience like perseverance because it's sometimes these things take a long time.
+So someone with good patience, like perseverance, because it's sometimes these things take a long time.
 You need to be patient.
-And.
-Yeah.
-So I guess those are like my, my fundamentals is, is good people skills.
+And yeah.
+So I guess those are like my, my fundamentals is is good people skills.
 And then ultimately like a strong understanding just of the technical side of ESG.
 So I've had so many interviews and I can quite I can gather quite quickly whether someone has the expertise required just based on what they talking about.
-00:47:48:00 - 00:48:10:18 GUEST

-So you'd be you'd be able to tell quite quickly because a lot of the time I've been able to say, okay, you haven't once mentioned Grace, for example, or you haven't not the yeah, I'm not going to talk about that.
-But, you know, or just words that I know I need to hear in an interview and I'll know if you've got the right sort of technical experience, and I'll sort of push into those areas to know, like, what do you find other challenges?
+So you'd be you'd be able to tell quite quickly because a lot of the time I've been able to say, okay, you haven't once mentioned grants, for example, or you haven't not the yeah, I'm not going to talk about that, but, you know, or just words that I know I need to hear in an interview and I'll know if you've got the right sort of technical experience, and I'll sort of push into those areas to know, like, what do you find other challenges?

-00:48:10:18 - 00:48:13:03 GUEST And if it's sort of aligned, then I know, okay, great.
+And if it's sort of aligned, then I know, okay, great.

-What are those areas just.
-Yeah, it just is.
-I kind of like soundbites almost for somebody.
-Oh, I haven't heard that before, but those 4 or 5 different things I'll go and do some research.
-And yeah it's a little bit more aware of what, what do you need to hear.
+What what are those areas just.
+Yeah, it just is just kind of like soundbites almost for somebody.
+Oh I haven't heard that before, but there's 4 or 5 different things.
+I'll go and do some research.
+And yeah, it's I'm a little bit more aware of what, what you need to hear.

-So I need to hear that you've worked with like in Tony.
-Like asset management teams, property management teams.
-I want to know I mean, it doesn't necessarily have to be that transparent, but it depends on like the experience you've had if you've just sat in, sort of I'm trying to think on the on the corporate side, for example, you've done CSR and things.
+So I need to hear that you've worked with like in Tony like asset management teams, property management teams.
+I want to know I mean, it doesn't necessarily have to be that transparent, but it depends on like the experience you've had if you've just sat in, sort of I'm trying to think on the corporate side, for example, you've done CSR and things.